• Home

 Ask Bishops to Drop Divorce Mandate

 Mary’s Advocates works to reduce unilateral no-fault divorce.
 Virtually every diocese in the United States requires a dissatisfied spouse to have a civil divorce prior to the diocese’ tribunal considering an annulment petition.
-Join in asking the US bishops to drop this policy.
-I will add your name to the printed petition given to the archbishop of the province in which you reside.
-Plus, all your names will be on the petition sent to the US Bishops’ Conference.
-You can choose whether to show your name on this petition’s webpage or only have your name given to the bishops.
-Join below.
+Names are printed on each petition given to the archbishop of the province in which signer reside.
+Plus, all names are on the petition sent to the US Bishops’ Conference.

 Petition to Bishops